victordgr8t/aws-bootcamp-cruddur-2023/journal/week1.md

 ```

 - Next we run a docker compose up command to implement new changes.
   - We open all the ports fromm the port tab next to the terminal, then we click the url for port 3000

 ### Final result - the image below shows that our micro-blogging app called cruddur is coming to life gradually :)

 <img width="1141" alt="Screen Shot 2023-02-24 at 7 21 23 PM" src="https://user-images.githubusercontent.com/63635704/221248828-cc461750-5a3c-4b68-940c-cc3890d3698c.png">

+# Click the notification button to get to the notifications page we just created.
 <img width="1125" alt="Screen Shot 2023-02-24 at 7 31 46 PM" src="https://user-images.githubusercontent.com/63635704/221248856-78fb1c61-666f-4345-aca7-8a2bab70a91e.png">